Nematic ferromagnetism on the Lieb lattice

-In the non-interacting case, the Hamiltonian can be diagonalized in momentum space, leading to a band structure consisting of three bands as shown in Fig.~\ref{fig-lattice}(d).
-One of the three bands is completely flat, as required by the bipartiteness of the Lieb lattice.
-The flat band has Bloch wavefunction $\propto [0, -\cos(k_x), \cos(k_y)]$ on the three sites within a unit cell, indicating the presence of local Wannier functions residing on the sublattice B and having opposite amplitudes between sites 2 and 3.
-When the chemical potential offset $V_b = 0$, the three bands are degenerate at the ${\bf M} = (\pi, \pi)$ point, where the two linearly dispersive bands intersect with the flat band.
-In general cases of $V_b \neq 0$, depending on the sign of $V_b$, one of the two massive bands breaks the ${\bf M}$-point degeneracy, and the flat band only touches the other dispersive band as illustrated in Fig.~\ref{fig-lattice}(d).
+In the non-interacting case, the Hamiltonian can be diagonalized in momentum space, leading to a band structure consisting of three bands as shown in Fig.~\ref{fig-lattice}(c).
+One of the three bands is completely flat, as required by the bipartiteness.
+The flat band has Bloch wavefunction $\propto [0, -\cos(k_x a), \cos(k_y a)]$ on the three sites within a unit cell, indicating the presence of local Wannier functions residing on sublattice B and having opposite amplitudes between sites 2 and 3.
+When the chemical potential offset $V_b = 0$, the three bands are degenerate at the ${\bf M} = (\pi/d, \pi/d)$ point, where the two dispersive bands linearly intersect with the flat band.
+In general cases of $V_b \neq 0$, depending on the sign of $V_b$, one of the two massive bands breaks the ${\bf M}$-point degeneracy, and the flat band only touches the other dispersive band as illustrated in Fig.~\ref{fig-lattice}(c).
 As a consequence, the ${\bf M}$-point becomes a quadratic-flat band crossing point (QFBCP).
 Around this point, the effective two-band Hamiltonian reads

 where $\delta_{\bf k} = {\bf k} - {\bf M}$ and $\delta {\bf k}_\pm = \delta k_x \pm i \delta k_{y}$.
 From this effective Hamiltonian, it is clear that the cases of positive and negative chemical potential offset $V_b$ are equivalent via a particle-hole transformation.
 Thus, we focus on systems with $V_b >0$ without loss of generality in the following discussion.